 At the end of the year, we’re able to measure real success in our educational programs, our after-school programs, and our family support measures.

-Over the course of the 2016-2017 academic year, we served 123 students and measured improvements across the board.
+Over the course of the 2017-2018 academic year, we served 149 students and measured improvements across the board.
 Almost every grade improved their math and reading skills.
-We recorded an average daily attendance of 91%, and 96% of our families attended spring parent-teacher conferences.
+We recorded an average daily attendance of 90%.

-Nearly 94% of our students participated in our after-school and break camp programs.
-Those extracurricular activities, which include music, yoga, art, swimming, scouting, zoo and museum trips, and other opportunities, offer our students the chance to learn valuable life skills in a variety of real-life experiences.
+140 students of our students participated in our after-school programs and 210 attended break camp.
+Those extracurricular activities, which include music, yoga, art, swimming, scouting, dance, basketball, zoo and museum trips, and other opportunities, offer our students the chance to learn valuable life skills in a variety of real-life experiences.